UniversidadComplutense/effigio/Versión 3/README.md

 * A json file for configuring OBS-Studio
 * A csv file with the URL for invites
 * A .tex file with custom invitations that can be rendered using LUALATEX into a printable pdf

+WARNING:

+* In the EffigioOnline.py or the EffigioPyodide.py be careful with the use of "print".
+The information transfer from python to javascript is made using variables, but there may be sideeffects if you try to capture the output.
+* exceptions in python code once run from the browser are very hard to debug.
+Better debug in the terminal and then go to the browser

 Deploy instructions
 ===============